-Truly valuable content will generally do one of the following: Entertain, Educate, or help the reader to execute.
+Truly valuable content will generally do one of the following: Entertain, Educate, Motivate or help the reader to execute.
 Sometimes valuable content has more than one of these characteristics.
-And sometimes, perhaps more rarely, it has all three.
-If your content is missing all three of these qualities however, then you likely have a problem.
-Your content will likely get overlooked, and to most people will simply be more noise.
+And sometimes, perhaps more rarely, it has all four.
+If your content is missing all four of these qualities however, then you likely have a problem.
+Your content will get overlooked, and to most people will simply be more noise.

-So with that premise, let’s take a closer look at each of these three characteristics.
+So with that premise, let’s take a closer look at each of these four characteristics.